rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 Our next test will demonstrate that we're actually taking advantage of concurrency by (crudely) measuring the time taken to process multiple jobs.

-We'll wrap our pool scheduling in a simple method that will measure the number of seconds elapsed during execution:
+We'll use a small test helper method to measure the number of seconds elapsed during execution:

 ```ruby